-A Full Arch Rehabilitation bridge can be made from ceramic materials that are still strong when in thinner sections, and which mimic the natural feel and optical properties of enamel.
-The key benefit to the patient is a strong, thin-in-mouth, very natural looking teeth replacement option.
-At Aria, a beautiful custom-hand-crafted full arch prothesis will be made for just for you, by our highly skilled in-house dental laboratory team.
-We utilise a series of moulds, models, digital scans, and try-in sessions to ensure a snug and minimum fit against the natural ridges and contours of your jaw / occlusion plane, so it appears as though the teeth are emerging naturally from your gum.
+A Full Arch Rehabilitation bridge can be made from ceramic materials that are still strong when in thinner sections and mimic the natural feel and optical properties of enamel.
+The key benefit to the patient is a strong, thin-in-mouth, very natural-looking teeth replacement option.
+At Aria, a beautiful custom-hand-crafted full arch prosthesis will be made just for you by our highly skilled in-house dental laboratory team.
+We utilise a series of moulds, models, digital scans, and try-in sessions to ensure a snug and minimal fit against the natural ridges and contours of your jaw/occlusion plane, so it appears as though the teeth are emerging naturally from your gum.

 A full arch fixed implant mimics the natural contours, shape, and form of natural teeth.
-Your new full arch ceramic teeth will be super strong and have a very minimal, streamline look in your mouth, making them look and feel much like natural teeth.
+Your new full-arch dental implants will be super strong and have a very minimal, streamlined look in your mouth, making them look and feel much like natural teeth.
 You can eat ANY food with ease, smile, laugh, and feel like your old self again!
-You can learn more about them here.

 Learn more about the main teeth replacement options available to you at Aria Dental.